srikashyap24/Custom-CNN-for-CIFAR-100-Classification/README.md

-# Custom Convolutional Neural Network for CIFAR-100 Image Classification
+# (new.ipynb)Custom Convolutional Neural Network for CIFAR-100 Image Classification
 ## Introduction
 Convolutional Neural Networks (CNNs) are widely used in the field of computer vision for tasks such as image classification, object detection, and segmentation.
 The CIFAR-100